THERMAL STRAPS

 Our Copper Cabled Strap (CuTS®) heritage began in 2004, with our first-generation solderless copper braided straps (offered until 2014).
 TAI was the first and only supplier to offer a fully customizable standard product line and catalogs, both created by our Director of Business Development, Tyler Link, in 2013.
 Two years later, TAI developed OFHC UltraFlex cabling, optimized end fitting design, and improved swage & final machining methods.
 In 2017, this new generation of straps was studied extensively by Fermi National Lab and other universities and laboratories (research was later published in volume 86 of the Journal Cryogenics, and co-authored by TAI's Tyler Link and Jamie Deal).

 Work with Pyrolytic Graphite Film-based straps began in 2013, culminating in the X-Series® Strap; the world's first and only graphite and graphene sheet thermal strap standard product line.
 X-Series® PGF-based thermal links (PyroFlex™) were then space-qualified by NASA JPL in 2018.
-They advanced to TRL 8 with spaceflight qualification testing performed by Airbus and the DLR, on the Merlin program.
+They advanced to TRL 8 with spaceflight qualification testing performed by Airbus and the DLR, on the Merlin program, and then TRL 9 with multiple space flights on cubesats, nanosats, and other commercial crew and cargo vehicles since 2023.
 PyroFlex™ straps now play vital roles in space flight programs for aerospace companies across the US, Europe, and Asia, and at NASA, JAXA, and ESA.

 TESTING SERVICES